KordingLab/Neural_Decoding/README.md

 ### A python package that includes many methods for decoding neural activity

-The package contains a mixture of classic decoding methods (Wiener Filter, Wiener Cascade, Kalman Filter) and modern machine learning methods (XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM).
+The package contains a mixture of classic decoding methods (Wiener Filter, Wiener Cascade, Kalman Filter, Support Vector Regression) and modern machine learning methods (XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM).

 The decoders are currently designed to predict continuously valued output.
 In the future, we will modify the functions to also allow classification.